Tua Tagovailoa Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- He has added 89 rushing yards on 35 carries (plus three touchdowns), averaging 5.9 yards per game.
+- He has added 89 rushing yards on 35 carries with three touchdowns, averaging 5.9 yards per game.

-- The Dolphins, who rank 21st in the NFL in points scored, have attempted a pass 59.1% of the time while running the ball 40.9% of the time.

 - Tagovailoa accounts for 36.0% of his team's red zone plays, with 49 of his 328 pass attempts coming from inside the opponent's 20-yard line.